-As Chair of the Scheme, I, on behalf of Punter Southall Governance Services Limited ("PSGS") have to report on how the Trustee complies with these minimum standards and have done below.
-As will be seen, with one proviso, it is the Trustee's opinion that the Scheme does not comply with any of the minimum governance standards due to the way the Scheme was run by predecessor trustees up to 28th November 2018 when PSGS was appointed to be the Trustee by the Pensions Regulator.
-The proviso is that the Trustee has a high level of knowledge and understanding on how the Scheme should be run.
+As Chair of the Scheme, I, on behalf of Vidett Governance Services Limited ('VGS') (which changed name from Punter Southall Governance Services Limited on 3rd July 2023), have to report on how the Trustee complies with these minimum standards and have done below.
+As will be seen, with one proviso, it is the Trustee's opinion that the Scheme does not comply with any of the above minimum governance standards due to the way the Scheme was run by predecessor trustees up to 20th November 2018 when VGS was appointed to be the Trustee by The Pensions Regulator.
+The proviso is that the current Trustee has a high level of knowledge and understanding on how the Scheme should be run.